 - Paystubs, tax returns, and other proof of lost wages.

-If you or someone you love was injured by a negligent driver, contact Laborde Earles Law Firm.
+If you or someone you love was injured by a negligent driver, contact Laborde Earles Injury Lawyers.
 A Baton Rouge personal injury lawyer will handle the legal aspects of your claim so you can focus on recovering from your injuries.

 Call 800-522-6733 today to schedule a free consultation.